Do you know about the Ohio Donut Trail? No, not the one in Butler County – I’m talking about a new find right here in Dayton.

 Does this still count as exercise?

-The Dayton Donut Trail is perfect for a weekend ride through the Gem City.
+If you don’t want to go to Butler County, you can now ride a new Ohio Donut Trail right here in Dayton!
 Hop on your bike and pound out 16 miles, and you’ll be rewarded with 7 donuts for your efforts.

 Try some of the best donuts that Dayton has to offer, support local business, and see a little more of our wonderful city as you go!